Real-Time Gross Settlement (RTGS): Full Form, Meaning, and Role in Transactions

 Is RTGS Safe for High-Value Transactions?

-Sure!
-RTGS exchanges are highly secure and processed via the best encrypted systems.
+Yes.
+RTGS exchanges are highly secure and processed via advanced encryption systems regulated by the RBI.

 Can I Cancel or Modify a Transaction Once Initiated?